This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids help decrease inflammation.

-If you have a bite wound, healthcare providers will clean it well and do other treatments if needed.
+If you have a bite wound, healthcare providers will clean it and do other treatments if needed.
 Your risk for infection and rabies decreases if your wound is cleaned soon after you are bitten.
-They may close the wound with stitches.
+The wound may be closed with stitches.

 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.